Hardpoint

 A hardpoint is an attachment location on a structural frame designed to transfer force and carry an external or internal load.
-The term is usually used to refer to the mounting points (more formally known as a weapon station or station) on the airframe of military aircraft that carry weapons (e.g. gun pods and rocket pods), ordnances (bombs and missiles) and support equipments (e.g. flares and countermeasures, targeting pods or drop tanks), and also include hardpoints (also known as pylons) on the wings or fuselage of a military transport aircraft, commercial airliner or private jet where external turbofan jet engines are often mounted.
+The term is usually used to refer to the mounting points (more formally known as a weapon station or station) on the airframe of military aircraft that carry weapons (e.g. gun pods and rocket pods), ordnances (bombs and missiles) and support equipment (e.g. flares and countermeasures, targeting pods or drop tanks), and also include hardpoints (also known as pylons) on the wings or fuselage of a military transport aircraft, commercial airliner or private jet where external turbofan jet engines are often mounted.

 Aircraft

 In aeronautics, the term station is used to refer to a point of carriage on the frame of an aircraft.
 A station is usually rated to carry a certain amount of payload.
 It is a design number which already has taken the rated g-forces of the frame into account.
 Therefore, point loads on the structure from externally or internally mounted stores, engines, equipment, passengers, and payload are simply the weight of the item and any pylons, seats, mounting brackets, etc. multiplied by the maximum load factor which the aircraft will sustain when these items are carried.

 In civilian aviation a station is usually used to carry an external engine or a fuel tank.
 As engines are usually a fixed installation, operators usually refer to them with the designation of the engine.
 Therefore, the term is mostly being used for load points meant for non-fixed installation.

 In the military, a station can also be called weapons station.
 Unlike civilian aircraft, NATO aircraft frame strength is required to remain without detrimental deformations at 115 percent of the limit or specified loads, and without structural failure at ultimate loads.
 Most stations on a military aircraft serve to carry pods or weapons.
 A minor number of stations can also serve to carry external fuel tanks.
 These stations are called wet, a general aeronautic term referring to usage of fuel like wet thrust.
 The term wet is also carried over to the adapters, such as a pylon.